 The band concert was a great success and Lima Tango was a really impressive sight parked on Echo dispersal, lit with sodium floodlights.
 With the recording 'in the can' for broadcast 24 hours later, anyone who wanted, and most people did want, had conducted tours of the inside of the pristine B747, walking up the steps at the rear and exiting down the steps at the front.
 As soon as the last visitor had left the Boeing, the aircraft took off for Heathrow just before midnight and six hours later was on its way to Los Angeles on its very first commercial service.
 What a pity the concert was not seen on television.
 RAF Scampton got a lot of excellent PR out of the concert, but the real stars were the two City of Lincoln aeroplanes.

 Above: It was a bit of a tight squeeze along the taxiway: note the white-suited marshaller on the grass with his hand up.
 I had taken some of the media photographers to the top of No 1 Hangar to get this pic.
 (The TV crews preferred to stay at ground level.)
 My office at that time was in the building at the bottom left of this image.

 As a thank-you for my part in organising and publicising the British Airways participation, I was invited by the British Airways Chief Pilot to take a trip in the cockpit anywhere on the BA world route network.
 I chose South Africa and a few weeks later I flew to Johannesburg and Cape Town in the cockpit of one of the other B747-400s with Captain Peter Lewis, who had flown Lima Tango to Scampton, in command.
-The main flights were Heathrow to Cape Town and back (about 12 hours each) but on the third day there was a day trip to Cape Town and back, roughly 2 flying hours each way with barely two hours on the ground.
+The main flights were Heathrow to Johannesburg and back (about 12 hours each) but on the third day there was a day trip to Cape Town and back, roughly 2 flying hours each way with barely two hours on the ground.